aooppo/tj-resume/index.md

 _**E-commerce platform middleware project**_ `2020.1 - 2021.5`

-- Responsible for the construction and implementation of the entire project, the use of multi-tenant and multi-user, the data synchronization of the e-commerce platform and the ERP system, and a set of UI, which can dynamically define the relevant mapping between the e-commerce platform and the ERP system.
+- Responsible for the construction and realization of the entire project, the synchronization of the e-commerce platform and ERP system data.

 <br/>